fybrik/fybrik/site/docs/tasks/using-opa.md

 ### Using `opaServer.bootstrapPolicies` field

-Another method to upload policies to OPA is to write them in `opaServer.bootstrapPolicies` field in [values.yaml](https://raw.githubusercontent.com/fybrik/charts/master/charts/fybrik/values.yaml) file used for the Fybrik helm chart deployment.
+Another method to upload policies to OPA is to write them as `opaServer.bootstrapPolicies` field in [values.yaml](https://raw.githubusercontent.com/fybrik/charts/master/charts/fybrik/values.yaml) file used for the Fybrik deployment.
 In this approach the policies are uploaded upon OPA startup.

 ```bash